tpoisot/ms_connectance_complexity/ms_conn_compl.md

 The estimate of the power-law exponent increases when connectance increases (Fig. \ref{powerlaw}).
 This indicates that the degree distribution flattens when connectance increases.
 Taken with the elements presented above, we show that all of the estimators of the degree distribution vary strongly with connectance of the network.
-Although power-laws should be truncated as soon as the probability of a species having a degree of 2*n is not negligible, and as such the fitting of power-laws should not be done on highly connected networks for practical purposes, this result emphasizes the key role of connectance in driving central network structure properties.
+Although power-laws should be truncated as soon as the probability of a species having a degree of $2\times n$ (or $n$ in undirected networks) is not negligible, and as such the fitting of power-laws should not be done on highly connected networks for practical purposes, this result emphasizes the key role of connectance in driving central network structure properties.

 # Practical consequences